sgonzalez/SwiftCMA/README.md

 	typealias Genome = Vector

 	func objective(genome: Vector, solutionCallback: (Vector, Double) -> ()) -> Double {
-		let value = genome.squaredMagnitude // Distance from origin is the error. if diff < 0.01 { // We have found a solution when the difference is below a threshold. solutionCallback(genome, diff)
+		let value = genome.squaredMagnitude // We want to minimize our distance from the origin. if value < 0.01 { // We have found a solution when our value is below a threshold. solutionCallback(genome, value)
 		}
-		return genome.squared.sum
+		return value
 	}
 }
 ```